 In addition to both special education credential programs, National University also offers a Master of Arts degree in special education.

 You Don’t Have to Sacrifice Your Lifestyle to Get a Quality Education

-National University is all about accessible higher education, offering more than 100 online and on-campus programs at over 20 campuses in California and Nevada in a four-week class format.
+National University is all about accessible higher education, offering more than 75 online and on-site programs at over 20 campuses in California and Nevada in a four-week class format.
 That means if you’re wondering how to become a special education teacher in California while you’re working or parenting, you can easily fit your special education training into your life.